 - Keep a List of Medications – This list should include supplements, vitamins & all types of medications the patient is currently taking.

-- Consider Taking Along a Friend or Family Member – This is important because sometimes it is quite difficult to remember all the information which was given by the doctor during initial appointment.
+- Consider Taking Along a Friend or Family Member – This is important because sometimes it is quite difficult to remember all the information which was given by the doctor during an initial appointment.
 A person who is accompanying the patient for the appointment would be able to remember what the patient has missed or forgotten.

-Because time with specialist doctors is limited, it would be sensible to prepare a list of questions which can help the patient make most of the time during initial appointment.
+Because time with specialist doctors is limited, it would be sensible to prepare a list of questions which can help the patient make most of the time during the initial appointment.
 Some basic questions regarding cancer which patients can ask doctors are listed below.

 - What type of cancer am I having?